mhausenblas/kruiser/README.md

 ## Prerequisites

-First, clone this repo with `git clone https://github.com/mhausenblas/kruiser.git && cd kruiser`.
+First, clone this repository with `git clone https://github.com/mhausenblas/kruiser.git && cd kruiser`.

 It's considered a good practice to create namespaces for related apps rather than dumping all into the `default` namespace.
 And indeed, the usage instructions throughout assume you've created a namespace `kruiser`, for example, like so: